• Skip to primary navigation

 Ferox Athletics LLCBrooklyn

 FEROX is the biggest ninja warrior and trampoline park on the East Coast for adults and kids!
 Perfect for exercise charged field trips.
 Offering special pricing for school groups.
-We offer open gym, classes, calisthenics, parkour training, trampoline flipping, rock climbing, and more!
-But most importantly, we offer a FUN and PRODUCTIVE athletic experience for all ages!
+They offer open gym, classes, calisthenics, parkour training, trampoline flipping, rock climbing, and more!

 Brooklyn Children's MuseumBrooklyn